Bachelor of Science in Software Engineering

 - Software project manager

-Students interested in pursuing their studies through an M.Sc. program, after graduating with the Bachelor degree, can do so.
+Students interested in pursuing their studies through an M.Sc. program, after graduating with a bachelor's degree, can do so.
 Students can also pursue their studies in other universities inside or outside the Kingdom of Saudi Arabia.

 Few years after obtaining a B.Sc. degree in SWE, graduates are expected to attain the following program educational objectives (not necessarily all of them):